Back in lesson 3 of this series, we saw how different assets can perform differently at different times.

 Asset classes and diversification

-• Tesco and Barclays shares are both assets from within the same asset class.
+- Tesco and Barclays shares are both assets from within the equities asset class.

-• Cash you keep in a Barclays bank account is from an entirely different asset class.
+- Cash you keep in a Barclays bank account is from an entirely different asset class – cash.

-But all those holdings are in the same class: Shares!
+But all those holdings are from the same class: shares!

-To achieve a well-diversified portfolio, an investor first splits her money between different asset classes, and then further spreads it around by buying different assets with each sub-division.
+To achieve a well-diversified portfolio, an investor first divides her money between different asset classes, and then further spreads it around by buying different assets with each sub-division.

-• Horizontal diversification protects you from more local troubles, such as a company making a loss or a bond defaulting on the income it owes you.
+- Horizontal diversification protects you from local troubles, such as a company making a loss, or an individual bond issuer defaulting on the income it owes you.

 The philosopher Francis Bacon had all this figured out 400 years ago, writing: